Scheduled MonumentsEnglandCairn adjacent to the south side of Eylesbarrow Reave

 What is Cairn adjacent to the south side of Eylesbarrow Reave?

-Cairn adjacent to the south side of Eylesbarrow Reave is a Bronze Age funerary monument located on Dartmoor in Devon.
+Cairn adjacent to the south side of Eylesbarrow Reave is a Bronze Age burial monument located on Dartmoor in Devon.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1012281.

 Who is responsible for protecting Cairn adjacent to the south side of Eylesbarrow Reave?